-ReGen III’s ReGen™ technology, produces a 55% yield of Group III, which is a high margin base oil used in the formulation of performance synthetic grade motor oils.
-Group III base oil is the fastest growing group of base oils as more automakers require the use of better-quality motor oils and consumers continue to switch to synthetic grade motor oils.
+ReGen III’s ReGen™ technology, produces a 53% yield of Group III, which is a high-margin base oil used in the formulation of performance synthetic grade motor oils.
+Group III base oil is the fastest growing group of base oils as more automakers require the use of better-quality motor oils and consumers continue to switch to synthetic- grade motor oils.

-We plan to build or enhance UMO re-refineries and license our intellectual property to third parties around the world.
-We are currently undertaking engineering work for a brownfield re-refinery to be built in the US Gulf Coast (“USGC”).
-To date:
+The Company plans to build or enhance UMO re-refineries and license its intellectual property to third parties around the world.
+The Company is currently focused on developing its brownfield re-refinery in Texas City, Texas (“Texas Facility”).
+To date, the Company has:

-- The Corporation has signed letters of intent towards the supply of our annual UMO feedstock and we continue to negotiate for additional supplies.
+- Signed letters of intent towards the supply of its annual UMO feedstock and continues to negotiate for additional supplies.

-- The Corporation has engaged Koch Project Solutions, LLC (“KPS”) on an initial engagement basis to provide project execution management services leading up to turnkey delivery of the proposed USGC Facility.
-Subject to a final agreement expected to be entered into between KPS and the Corporation, KPS is expected to lead the Corporation’s engineering, construction, and licensed vendor teams (PCL Industrial Construction Ltd. (“PCL”), Koch Modular Process Systems (“KMPS”), and Process Dynamics Inc. (“PDI”) through the completion of detailed design, construction, commissioning, and start-up.
+- Engaged Koch Project Solutions, LLC (“KPS”) on an initial engagement basis to provide project execution management services leading up to turnkey delivery of the proposed Texas Facility.
+Subject to a final agreement expected to be entered into between KPS and the Company, KPS is expected to lead ReGen III’s engineering, construction, and licensed vendor teams (PCL Industrial Construction Ltd. (“PCL”), Koch Modular Process Systems (“KMPS”), and Process Dynamics Inc. (“PDI”)) through the completion of detailed design, construction, commissioning, and start-up.

 - Engaged senior UMO industry experts with operational expertise in re-refining and logistics.

-Re-refining UMO transforms it back into high quality base lubricating oil.
-For every barrel of crude oil that is refined, under 1.9 liters (½ gallon) of lubricant is produced contributing to a gross profit margin of only US $8/barrel, according to the Holly Frontier’s Q1, 2021 financial statements.
-The ReGen™ process produces 119 liters (31.5 gallons) of lubricant per barrel of UMO with a corresponding gross margin in excess of US $100/barrel, as at June 1, 2021.
-The difference in re-refining versus refining economics is profound.
+Re-refining UMO transforms it back into high-quality lubricating base oil.
+For every barrel of crude oil that is refined, under 1.9 liters (½ gallon) of lubricant is produced.
+The ReGen™ process produces 119 liters (31.5 gallons) of lubricant per barrel of UMO with a corresponding gross margin in excess of US $100/barrel as of June 2023, versus a corresponding 3-2-1 crack spread of ~US$35/barrel.